richanynguon/PathToHokage/Embedded_System/coursera_ese/src/Systems_Architecture.md

 # Software
 ![Software Layer](../assets/software_layers.jpg)
 Software Layer

+## Instruction Size

+- Instruction - Fundamental unit of work operation
+	-  Arithmetic
+	- Logical
+	- Program Flow Control
+	- Load/Store
+- Word - Fundamental operand size for each operation
+- General purpose registers in CPU will be the size of the word
+- Cortex-M processors has general and special purpose CPU Core registers
+	- R0-R12 General Purpose
+	- R13-R15 Reserved Roles
+	- Program Status Registers
+	- Exception Mask Registers
+	- Control Register

+Instruction Sizes
+- Instruction size can vary
+	- Arm Instruction Set ARMv6-M -> 16 Bit and 32 Bit
+	- Thumb-2 Instruction Set -> 16 Bit
+		- Thumb architecture is the size of instruction can limit the number of supported operations and different features within each individual operations.
+- There are a lot of busses in a microcontroller
+	- Internal systems busses ARM AHB
+	- External Peripheral Busses ARM APB
+- Bus is at least the size of the instruction

 ## Hardware Abstraction Layer
 ---
  Programming that allows a computer OS to interact with a hardware device at a general or abstract level rather than a detailed hardware level.
+Deigned to work as a module component with a well defined interface.
+Enables software above HAL to become platform independent and portable across platforms

 #### Drivers
 ---
 A program that operates or controls a particular type of device.